Current sensing: Fluxgate sensors

-Fluxgate sensors or Saturable inductor current sensors work on the same measurement principle as Hall-effect-based current sensors: the magnetic field created by the primary current to be measured is detected by a specific sensing element.
+Fluxgate sensors or saturable inductor current sensors work on the same measurement principle as Hall-effect-based current sensors: the magnetic field created by the primary current to be measured is detected by a specific sensing element.
 The design of the saturable inductor current sensor is similar to that of a closed-loop Hall-effect current sensor; the only difference is that this method uses the saturable inductor instead of the Hall-effect sensor in the air gap.

 Saturable inductor current sensor is based on the detection of an inductance change.
 The saturable inductor is made of small and thin magnetic core wound with a coil around it.
 The saturable inductor operates into its saturation region.
 It is designed in such a way that the external and internal flux density will affect its saturation level.
 Change in the saturation level of a saturable inductor will alter core’s permeability and, consequently, its inductance L. The value of saturable inductance (L) is high at low currents (based on the permeability of the core) and low at high currents (the core permeability becomes unity when saturated).
-Fluxgate detectors rely on the property of many magnetic materials to exhibit a non-linear relationship between the magnetic field strength H and the flux density B.
+When interpretating Fluxgate detectors, it needs to consider the property of many magnetic materials to exhibit a non-linear relationship between the magnetic field strength H and the flux density B.

 In this technique, high frequency performance is achieved by using two cores without air gaps.
 One of the two main cores is used to create a saturable inductor and the other is used to create a high frequency transformer effect.
 In another approach, three cores can be used without air gap.
 Two of the three cores are used to create saturable inductor, and the third core is used to create a high frequency transformer effect.
 Advantages of saturable inductor sensors include high resolution, high accuracy, low offset and gain drift, and large bandwidth (up to 500 kHz).
 Drawbacks of saturable inductor technologies include limited bandwidth for simpler design, relatively high secondary power consumption, and risk of current or voltage noise injection into the primary conductor.

+A widely used implementation of fluxgate technology for precision current measurement is the Direct Current Current Transformer (DCCT), also called zero-flux DCCT.
+This principle was first introduced at CERN in the 1960s and is today considered the state-of-the-art method for high-accuracy current sensing.